Module index_map_type¶

 bsize.
 A block size of 0 is allowed.
 The resultingimapincludes no off-process indices.
 These can be added later using theadd_offp_indexmethod.call imap%init(bsizes [,comm] [,root])The root process gives the block sizes for all processes using the rank-1 integer array

 bsizeswhose size equals the number of processes.
-A block size of 0 is allowed.bsizeis only accessed on the root process; other processes may pass a 0-sized array.
+A block size of 0 is allowed.bsizesis only accessed on the root process; other processes may pass a 0-sized array.
 The resultingimapincludes no off-process indices.
 These can be added later using theadd_offp_indexmethod.call imap%init(bsize, offp_index [,comm] [,root])In this extension of version 1, each process also gives a list of its off-process global indices using the rank-1 integer array

 offp_index.
 This will be a 0-sized array if the process has no off-process indices.
-The global indices given inoffp_indexmust belong to the global index set as defined by the collective values ofbsize, and must not be on-process indices for the process.call imap%init(bsizes, offp_counts, offp_indices [,comm] [,root])In this extension of version 2, the root process also gives lists of off-process global indices to include for all process using the rank-1 integer arrays
+The global indices given inoffp_indexmust belong to the global index set as defined by the collective values ofbsize, and must not be on-process indices for the process.call imap%init(bsizes, offp_counts, offp_indices [,comm] [,root])In this extension of version 2, the root process also gives lists of off-process global indices to include for all processes using the rank-1 integer arrays

 offp_countsandoffp_indices.
 The size ofoffp_countsmust equal the number of processes.offp_counts(n)is the number of off-process indices for the nth process; a value of 0 is allowed.
-The off-process indices are stored in theoff-process-indicesarray in order of process, so that its size equals the sum of the elements ofoffp_counts.
+The off-process indices are stored in theoffp_indicesarray in order of process, so that its size equals the sum of the elements ofoffp_counts.
 The global off-process indices are subject to the same requirements as for version 3.
 The subroutine arguments are only accessed on the root process; other processes may pass 0-sized arrays.call imap%init(domain, g_count)This is a specialized version associated with ragged indexing arrays.

 Data Components¶